JLammons14/ValenciaInR/README.md

  - https://github.com/ravel-lab/VALENCIA

    ## Future Goals
  -  Overall we hope to add in a workflow to improve species level classification of vaginal microbiome 16s sequencing data to better fit the Valencia classifications.
-Two examples are listed below.
- - In future versions we hope to improve the classification of Lactobacillus species from 16s sequencing data.
-An examples of this is the improper classification of Lactobacillus crispatus species to Lactobaciilus gallinarium.
-We commonly find that reads that are 99% homologous to Lactobacillus crispatus V4 region have been classified as Lactobacillus galliarium, a commensal primarly found in the chicken gut microbiome.
-This happens because the V4 region of lactobacillus gallinarium 16s gene shares a nearly identical sequence with Lactobacillus crispatus.
- - Additionally we want to improve the identification of BVAB1 with vaginal microbiome 16s sequencing data.
-We have found that reads with  99% homology to the V4 region of BVAB1 microbes were commonly classified as genus Shuttleworthia, a genus commonly found in the oral microbiome.
-Although BVAB1 is not included in many microbial sequencing databases.